AgatheArchet/smart-water-quality-monitoring/README.md

 Finally, once collected by the Raspberry Pi, the data must be correctly sorted and filtered before being sent to the user.
 A middleware architecture will be used (ROS melodic).

 A guide is provided in **[Wiki section](https://github.com/AgatheArchet/smart-water-quality-monitoring/wiki) > [A middleware achitecture on Raspberry Pi](https://github.com/AgatheArchet/smart-water-quality-monitoring/wiki/A-middleware-architecture-on-Raspberry-Pi)**.

+## Part 4 : modelisation of the boat and the wind for path planning

+## Part 5 : static algorithms for the TSP

+## Part 6 : obstacles avoidance strategies

+## Part 7 : Q-Learning dynamic algorithms